conversant/adlibs/README.md

 CB_1433519761916('response from server');

 ```
-    <a name="module_loadScript"></a>

 ## loadScript
     Dynamically loads scripts in parallel, and executes a single callback after all scripts have loaded.

 | Param | Type | Description |